-I’m a designer, virtual assistant, and maker with an enthusiasm for blending creativity and practicality.
+I’m a student and maker with an enthusiasm for blending creativity and practicality.
 I follow my interests by digging deep, absorbing whatever I learn about them, and putting what I learn to use.
-(Making me a natural project manager, since I always have multiple projects going.)

 My current pursuits

-My days are currently filled with being a virtual assistant for independent designers and a bit of freelance design.
+My days are currently filled with being a student in the MAC Program at NC State.
 In an effort to bring harmony to my life, I also spend time on painting and illustration projects, baking, sewing, self-care, and being a dog mom to two adorable (but high-maintenance) rescues.

 A bit of background